xiongnemo/tongji-ids-captcha-crack/README.md

 Crack Tongji's new ids captcha!

 Estimated successful rate is around about 75%.

-See examples for what kind of alpnums it can deal with. or go into colab to try it on your own!
+See examples for what kind of alpnums it can deal with, or go into colab to bring your own captcha and try it on your own!

 ## Prerequisites